 Looking at the beauty of Ghat Ki Guni, we can probably guess the political importance of Agra during Mughal emperor Akbar’s rule; it was the capital of the Mughal empire for more than a century!!

-Ghat ki Guni served as an access point of all traffic heading to Agra and beyond, for years, which caused further damage to these structures.
+Ghat ki Guni served as an access point for all traffic heading to Agra and beyond, for years, which caused further damage to these structures.
 An alternative route, Ghat Ki Guni tunnel has now been thrown open and all heavy & commercial vehicular traffic has been diverted through it.
 Below picture shows the expansive view of the area around Ghat Ki Guni Tunnel.

 Stay updated with Jaipurthrumylens!! via Facebook, Twitter, Instagram

-Read related post: Sisodia Rani Garden/ Heritage Photo-Walk In Jaipur
+Read related post: Sisodia Rani Garden/ Heritage Photo-Walk in Jaipur

-Ghat ki Guni has many heritage structures that will continue to enthrall tourists & travelers!
+Ghat ki Guni has many heritage structures that will continue to enthral tourists & travelers!
 There are many interesting places to explore in this area and I have already written about a few of these – Monkey Temple- Galtaji, Ghat Ke Balaji Temple, and Sisodia Rani Garden.
 Do check them out.

 Expansive view of Ghat ki Guni area with Roop Niwas garden in the foreground